-Trnuljia Estate was the first eco-hotel we stayed in while in Slovenia and it set a high precedent for all other accommodation in Slovenia.
+Trnulja Estate was the first eco-hotel we stayed in while in Slovenia, and it set a high precedent for all other accommodation in Slovenia.

 A.M.S Beagle, Lake Bled

-A.M.S Beagle is one of the best boutique hotels in Slovenia, offering only four King Suites each one with exceptional views of the surrounding mountain range.
-The rooms are spacious and come with private spa baths, a desk, a flat-screen TV and high-speed internet.
+A.M.S Beagle is one of the best boutique hotels in Slovenia, offering only four King Suites, each one with exceptional views of the surrounding mountain range.
+The rooms in this modern hotel are spacious and come with private spa baths, a desk, a flat-screen TV, and high-speed internet.

 Kamp Koren, Kobarid, Soča Valley

-Kamp Koren is not your typical hotel, and in fact, it was the first eco-friendly campsite in Slovenia.
-Camp Koren is located in the scenic Soca Valley and offers a host of sites for tents and caravans along with some glamping options and eco chalet accommodation in Slovenia.
+Kamp Koren is not your typical hotel, in fact, it was the first eco-friendly campsite in Slovenia.
+Camp Koren is located in the scenic Soca Valley and offers a host of sites for tents and caravans, along with some glamping options and eco-chalet accommodation in Slovenia.

 During our visit, we stayed in one of the 6 eco-chalets located just steps away from the main reception.
-Each of the chalets have two stories and include all the features of a traditional home such as a living room and kitchen.
+Each of the chalets has two stories and includes all the features of a traditional home, such as a living room and kitchen.